What Is IRS Form 1096?

 Who Uses Form 1096?

-Business owners or executives who want to submit one or more of the seven kinds of information returns to the IRS by mail in paper form must use Form 1096.
+Business owners who want to submit one or more of the seven kinds of information returns to the IRS by mail in paper form must use Form 1096.
 If you are filing your information returns electronically, you do not need to use Form 1096.

 If you have 250 or more of any type of information return, you must submit that type of return electronically.
 If you have less than 250 of a certain type of information return, you have the option of mailing the paperwork or filing it electronically.